L3-S6-Projet/bdd_api/README.md

 Let PyCharm create it on Windows, and if you're on Linux, you should know how to do this anyway 😊

+The scripts can take a long time to run because premature optimization is the root of all evil.
+Just let it run, and don't panic.

 The scripts should be run before starting the app.
-Thee following guide will show you how to add the proper script to run before build.
+The following guide will show you how to add the proper script to run before build.

 ### Run in a container
 The project can be run in a container.